MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/exposing-events-in-the-visual-studio-sdk.md

  ![Visual Studio project events](../../extensibility/internals/media/projectevents.gif "ProjectEvents")
 Automation model for events

- The class `CProjectEventsContainer` represents the source object for *BscProjectsEvents*, while `CProjectItemsEventsContainer` represents the source object for *BscProjectItemsEvents*.
+ The class `CProjectEventsContainer` represents the source object for *BscProjectsEvents*, and `CProjectItemsEventsContainer` represents the source object for *BscProjectItemsEvents*.

  In most cases, you must return a new object for every event request because most event objects take a filter object.
 When you fire your event, check this filter to verify that the event handler is being called.